wtrbtl03/django-notetaking-app-api/README.md

     ```

 ## License
-The code for this project is available for use nder the [MIT License](LICENSE).
+The code for this project is available for use under the [MIT License](LICENSE).